No Churn Ice Cream

 Instructions

-- Place the cream, milk, sugar and salt in a medium saucepan.
-Slice the vanilla bean in half down the length of the bean, and use a knife to scrap out the tiny black seeds in the center of the pod.
+- Place the cream, milk, sugar, and salt in a medium saucepan.
+Slice the vanilla bean in half down the length of the bean, and use a knife to scrape out the tiny black seeds in the center of the pod.
 Add the seeds to the pot, and reserve the outer part of the bean.

 - When cool, remove the two halves of the vanilla bean.
-Transfer the ice cream mixture to a gallon-sized freezer-proof zipper top bag.
-Make sure all of the air is pressed out, and lay the bag on a baking sheet or other tray surface so that the ice cream base lays in the bag in a flat thin layer.
+Transfer the ice cream mixture to a gallon-sized freezer-proof zipper-top bag.
+Make sure all of the air is pressed out, and lay the bag on a baking sheet or other tray surface so that the ice cream base lies in the bag in a flat, thin layer.
 Place the bag flat in the freezer and freeze until solid, at least 6 hours.

 - Set up the food processor with the metal blade.
 Break the frozen ice cream mixture slab into small pieces and add them to the food processor.
 Process until smooth.
 It will look grainy at first, and then become creamy.
-You may need to let it sit for a few minutes for the ice cream to soften enough to puree.
+You may need to let it sit for a few minutes so the ice cream softens enough to puree.